DS12/scala-class/slides/lecture4a.md

 It gives us a fixed set of expected error types and a catch-all for anything else that we didn’t expect.

-We also get the safety of exhaustive checking on any pattern matching we do.

 ---

-Now we get precise error-handling based on the error type:
+Now we get precise type checking on any pattern matching:

 	!scala
 	def handleError(error: LoginError): Unit = error match {